Name: Horsethief Reservoir Campgrounds

 Firewood: Bring your own.
 Gathering firewood from the property is prohibited.

-Boating: Boating is allowed and there are several docks and ramps.
+Boating: Boating is allowed and there are several docks and ramps however it is a "no wake lake".

 Wildlife: Deer are commonly seen.
 I have never heard of bear bothering this campground, but one would be wise to use caution with your food and garbage.
-Wolves are in this area so watch your dogs.
+Wolves are in this area so watch your dogs (although I have not heard of any problems with wolves either).

 Additional Camping Opportunities: Warm Lake Area Campgrounds are available 20 miles up Warm Lake Rd with 3 campgrounds.
 There are many hunting camps in the National Forest all along Warm Lake Rd.
 Primitive camping may appeal to you, and I have seen people camping in these areas all summer.

-Phone service: We had cell service until we got right to the campground.
+Phone service: We had cell service until we got right to the campground, but we were able to get service on the T dock.
 The nearest pay phone would be at Cascade, Idaho.

 Nearby Services: For services such as gas, ice, pop and food, I would recommend driving to Cascade.